Standard Poker Chip Values and Colors

 • Blue/Purple Chips – T$2500

 With starting blinds of T$25/T$50, you can give each player ten white chips, ten red chips, six green chips, five black chips, and one blue/purple chip.
-This will give players T$9,750 in chips with plenty left over for change.
+This will give players T$9,750 in chips while leaving plenty for change.

 As the blinds increase past the lower levels, your lowest-valued chips will become obsolete, and you may need to reassign their value.
-In the above example, once the blinds have reached a sufficiently high level, you can color up the white chips and reallocate them as $50 chips.
+In the above example, once the blinds have reached a sufficiently high level, you can color up the white chips and reassign them as T$50 chips.

 Chip Values For Major Tournaments